-The following table sets forth the names, countries of citizenship and ages of the Board's non-executive officers (dignatarios) and their current office or position with other institutions.
+The following table sets forth the names, countries of citizenship and ages of the Board's nonexecutive officers (dignatarios) and their current office or position with other institutions.
 Dignatarios are elected annually by the members of the Board.
 Dignatarios attend meetings of the Board, participate in discussions and offer advice and counsel to the Board, but do not have the power to vote (unless they also are directors of the Bank).

-Name Country of Citizenship Dignatario with the Bank Age Gonzalo Menéndez Duque Director Banco de Chile, Chile Chile Chairman of the Board 62 Maria da Graça França Brazil Treasurer 62 Ricardo Manuel Arango Partner Arias, Fábrega & Fábrega Panama Secretary 50
+Name Country of Citizenship Position held by Dignatario with the Bank Age Gonzalo Menéndez Duque Director Banco de Chile, Chile Chile Chairman of the Board 63 Maria da Graça França Brazil Treasurer 63 Ricardo Manuel Arango Partner Arias, Fábrega & Fábrega Panama Secretary 51